fastapi/fastapi/docs/en/docs/tutorial/query-params-str-validations.md

 That information will be included in the generated OpenAPI and used by the documentation user interfaces and external tools.

 !!! note
-    Have in mind that different tools might have different levels of OpenAPI support.
+    Keep in mind that different tools might have different levels of OpenAPI support.

     Some of them might not show all the extra information declared yet, although in most of the cases, the missing feature is already planned for development.